 - Characterizing you as ungrateful, making you feel guilty for things that have no bearing on the current discussion

-- Characterizing you in unflattering ways – focusing on your past mistakes
+- Focusing on your past mistakes or failings

-- Be prepared to refute these techniques with an effective response.
-Effective responses brush off the excuses and defensive tactics and return to repeating that the unwanted behavior needs to stop.
+- Be prepared to refute these techniques with an effective response- brush off the excuses and defensive tactics and return to repeating that the unwanted behavior needs to stop.

-- Match the energy or motivation of the offender to defend their actions or blame the victim – If someone is not listening to others or violating boundaries with some energy/motivation, setting boundaries will likely require energy/motivation that matches it.
-Have the courage of your convictions not necessarily matching their tone or anger.
+- Match the offender’s energy that defends their actions.
+If someone is not listening to others or violating boundaries with some energy/motivation, setting boundaries require equal intensity.
+Match the energy if not their mean tone.

-- Have strategies for staying calm and resisting an escalation of your behavior
+- Have strategies for staying calm and resist escalating your behavior

 - Be willing to act if the conversation goes off the rails